-- The arguments, pipe\handle num\elements, data, and eom are identical to those described for the blocking function, scemi pipe c send() described in section 5.8.4.1.1. - The byte offset argument is the byte offset within the data buffer designated by data. - The scemi\pipe\c\try\send/scemi\pipe\c\try\receive functions return the number of elements actually transferred. - The scemi\pipe\c\in\flush\state () function returns 1 if the pipe is in the Flush state as described in section 5.8.4.3.
-Note that this information is needed for determining the exit condition of a blocking receive request. - The scemi pipe c try flush function returns 1 if flush successful, 0 if not
+- The arguments, pipe_handle num_elements, data, and eom are identical to those described for the blocking function, scemi_pipe_c_send(), scemi_pipe_c_send_bytes(), scemi_pipe_c_receive(), and scemi_pipe_c_receive_bytes(), respectively described in section 5.8.4.1.1. - The byte_offset argument is the byte offset within the data buffer designated by data. - The scemi_pipe_c_try_send(), /scemi_pipe_c_try_send_bytes(), scemi_pipe_c_try_receive(), and scemi_pipe_c_try_receive_bytes() functions return the number of elements actually transferred. - The scemi_pipe_c_try_flush function returns 1 if flush successful, 0 if not

-By using the byte\offset argument, it is possible to create blocking functions that operate on unlimited data buffers on the C side.
-Despite the fact that pipe buffers are statically sized on the HDL-side with the BUFFER\MAX\ELEMENTS parameter and HDL-side send()/try\send() and receive()/try\receive() calls are limited to PAYLOAD\MAX\ELEMENTS elements per call (see section 5.8.5.1.3), on the C-side neither limitation exists and calls to blocking/non-blocking send or receive can be made with buffers of any size.
+By using the byte_offset argument, it is possible to create blocking functions that operate on unlimited data buffers on the C side.
+Despite the fact that pipe buffers are statically sized on the HDL-side with the BUFFER_MAX_ELEMENTS parameter and HDL-side send()/try_send() and receive()/try_receive() calls are limited to PAYLOAD_MAX_ELEMENTS elements per call (see section 5.8.5.1.3), on the C-side neither limitation exists and calls to blocking/non-blocking send or receive can be made with buffers of any size.
 Even if buffers in the internal implementation are of limited size, multiple calls to the non-blocking send/receive functions can be made until all the data is transferred.
 This makes it easy to build blocking data transfer functions that handle buffers of unlimited size on top of the non-blocking data transfer functions.
 Each call to the non-blocking function is made with the same base data buffer pointer but an increasing byte offset.
 Each call returns the actual number of elements transferred.
-This number can be translated to in increment amount for the byte offset to be passed to the next call in the loop - without changing the base svBitVecVal \data pointer.
+This number can be translated to in increment amount for the byte offset to be passed to the next call in the loop - without changing the base svBitVecVal data or char data pointer.